Proactive Service Assurance in 5G and B5G Networks: A Closed-Loop Algorithm for End-to-End Network Slicing: Introduction

-This paper seeks to conduct an in-depth examination and enhancement of a scalable proactive closed-loop algorithm, named \textbf{{\PSA}} - Proactive Close Loop Algorithm for Network Slicing Assurance, with a focus on proactive characteristics for service assurance in 5G and B5G networks enabled with network slicing.
-The algorithm is designed to optimize (the best effort) the utilization of network resources while ensuring compliance with the QoS requirements of different slices.
-Moreover, {\PSA} is designed with flexible parameters which helps to adapt seamlessly to varying conditions and diverse network resources.
-This adaptability enhances its performance across various scenarios and contributes to its multi-functionality in addressing different QoS requirements.
-The paper is organized as follows.
-An overview of related work is presented in Section \ref{sec:related_work}, followed by a discussion of End-to-End (E2E) orchestration in Section \ref{sec:e2e_orcherstration}.
-We next present our E2E network slicing infrastructure.
-The design of our proposed proactive closed-loop algorithm for service assurance in 5G/B5G networks is detailed in Section \ref{sec:proactive_closed_loop_design}.
-In Section \ref{sec:experiment}, we present an analysis of the efficiency of {\PSA} on E2E network slicing.
-Finally, we draw the conclusions in Section \ref{sec:conclusion} and discuss the benefits of this approach.
+The present study aims to propose an in-depth examination and enhancement of a scalable proactive closed-loop algorithm, \textbf{{\PSA}} - Proactive Close Loop Algorithm for Network slice Assurance, with a focus on proactive characteristics for service assurance in 5G and B5G networks enabled with network slices.
+The algorithm is designed to optimize the utilization of network resources while ensuring compliance with the QoS requirements of multiple network slices operating in parallel.
+Additionally, the {\PSA} is designed with flexible parameters that facilitate seamless adaptation to variable conditions and diverse network resources, thereby enhancing its performance across a range of scenarios and contributing to its multi-functionality in addressing disparate QoS requirements.

+The remainder of this paper is organized as follows.
+Section \ref{sec:related_work} reviews related work on service assurance and resource allocation in network slices.
+Section \ref{sec:e2e_orcherstration} provides a concise overview of the E2E network slice architecture.
+Section \ref{sec:proactive_closed_loop_design} details the design and implementation of {\PSA}.
+Section \ref{sec:experiment} presents a comprehensive performance evaluation of {\PSA} using a realistic simulation environment.
+Finally, Section \ref{sec:conclusion} concludes the paper, discusses the benefits and future research directions.